How are marketing campaigns planned and managed? How does marketing to other businesses differ from promoting products and services to consumers?

 GCSE: Mathematics C/4

-IB: 30 points, including Standard Level Mathematics or Maths Studies grade 4, if not taken at Higher Level.
-We are also happy to consider a combination of separate IB Diploma Programmes at both Higher and Standard Level.
-Please note that Maths in the IB is not required if you have already achieved GCSE Maths at grade C/4 or above.Exact offer levels will vary depending on the range of subjects being taken at higher and standard level, and the course applied for.
-Please contact the Undergraduate Admissions Office for more information.
+We are also happy to consider a combination of separate IB Diploma Programme Courses (formerly certificates) at both Higher and Standard Level.
+Exact offer levels will vary depending on the range of subjects being taken at higher and standard level, and the course applied for.

 We accept a wide range of qualifications from applicants studying in the EU and other countries.
 Get in touch with any questions you may have about the qualifications we accept.
 Remember to tell us about the qualifications you have already completed or are currently taking.

 Sorry, the entry requirements for the country that you have selected are not available here.
 Please select

 Other English language qualifications may be acceptable so please contact us for further details.
 If we accept the English component of an international qualification then it will be included in the information given about the academic levels listed above.
 Please note that date restrictions may apply to some English language qualifications

 If you are an international student requiring a visa to study in the UK please see our immigration webpages for the latest Home Office guidance on English language qualifications.